jhpyle/docassemble/_docs/fields.md

 Here, the presence of `salad` in this list means "ask a [`question`] to redefine the variable `salad`."
-If there is no [`question`] that defines `salad`, the interview will generate an error.
-Including `salad` in a `recompute` list, as in the above interview, indicates that it is ok if the variable is defined by `code`.
+If there is no [`question`] that defines `salad`, the Steward will generate an error.
+Including `salad` in a `recompute` list, as in the above DALang, indicates that it is ok if the variable is defined by `code`.

 You might also want to use `recompute` with variables that are defined